That-Guy977/bots-archive/README.md

 ### Contact

-You can contact me at `That_Guy977#5882` on Discord, or in the `Japanese101` Discord server at https://discord.gg/jp101.
+You can contact me at `That_Guy977#5882` on Discord, or in the `Japanese 101` Discord server at https://discord.gg/jp101.